 - APPLY SEPARATION OF DUTIES

 One of the oldest accounting safeguards that translate to payroll system security is applying separation of duties.
 Having the same employee create new hire records, collect timesheets, enter data and create paychecks increases the chance for an error that creates a data breach.
-Create clear and separate tasks for payroll duties that includes 2-3 different users as part of the payment process.
+Create clear and separate tasks for payroll duties that include 2-3 different users as part of the payment process.
 It’s also a good idea to regularly schedule audits as well.

 - AVOID PAYCHECK FRAUD WHEN PRINTING CHECKS

 No that’s not a typo.
 Some companies are still doing it “old school” and printing checks.
 If you’re one of them, you can avoid check fraud by using high-security check printing procedures.
 If you are outsourcing your payroll, ensure your vendor has these safeguards in place.
 Most providers go above and beyond in this area.
 Print only the minimum data necessary for a check to be cashed.
 Providing online self-service capabilities wherever possible for employees to retrieve their data rather than having it printed eliminates the risk of having checks lost or stolen.
 Ensure pro-active fraud measures are in place at your bank and that blank checks are fully secured.